 My insight into the true nature of power: that ownership, and personal identification with ownership, are a flawed framework with which to operate power, is perhaps especially apt when applied to psychiatry.
 When we are experiencing full-on psychosis we are likely to find ourselves confronting the most extreme expressions of social power embodied in psychiatry: restraint, involuntary confinement, and coercive treatment.
 Society, in its fear of the raw truths regarding consciousness manifested in madness, has invested psychiatrists with a role and power that, in my way of understanding, actually make it much more difficult for doctors to support mental wellness and healing.

-It is here that my understanding of power perhaps served me most effectively while I was experiencing mania.
+It is here that my understanding of power, and the normative impact of pathologizing in psychiatry, perhaps served me most effectively while I was experiencing mania.
 I simply stepped, assertively, away from the psychiatrist concerned.
 Psychiatric frameworks for understanding unusual and sometimes dangerous mental states now dominate in most cultures.
 The cultural dominance of these frameworks is power.
 Intuitively I perceived this doctor’s actions, however cautious and well-intentioned, as a disruptive incursion of this power into my own, powerful, personal, meaning-making domain.

 Many of us with lived experience of recovering from extreme mental states eventually reach an awareness that medicine and psychiatry often attempt to usurp the internal conversations and frameworks that we use to manage our wellness and sanity.
 Indeed medicine sometimes demands us to accept that we have lost the capacity to usefully have these conversations in the first place.